mysto/java-fpe/README.md

 ## Other FPE Algorithms

 Only FF1 and FF3 have been approved by NIST for format preserving encryption.
 There are patent claims on FF1 which allegedly include open source implementations.
 Given the issues raised in ["The Curse of Small Domains: New Attacks on Format-Preserving Encryption"](https://eprint.iacr.org/2018/556.pdf) by Hoang, Tessaro and Trieu in 2018, it is prudent to be very cautious about using any FPE that isn't a standard and hasn't stood up to public scrutiny.

+## Build & Testing

+Build this project with gradle:

+`gradle build`

+Official [test vectors](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/examples/ff3samples.pdf) for FF3 provided by NIST, are used for testing in this package.
+Also included are draft ACVP test vectors for FF3-1 with 56-bit tweaks.

+To run the unit tests, including all test vectors from the NIST specification, run the command:

+`gradle test`

+## Performance Benchmarks

+Mysto FF3 was benchmarked on a MacBook Air (1.1 GHz Quad-Core Intel Core i5) performing 4,500 tokenization per second with mixed 8 character data input.

+To run the performance tests:

+`gradle jmh`

+## Requires

+This project was built and tested with Java 8 and 11.
+It uses the javax.crypto for AES encryption in ECB mode.

 ## Implementation Notes